mxKeaton/yoink/README.md

 - Movie and TV show catalogue with trending lists, combined search, and streaming sources.
 - Book search with an optional download source.

-The plugin appears on the right side of the Omarchy bar after installation.